 Half an hour later I returned to the meeting hall.
 The proprietors began to sign the text of my proposed conditions.
 When they had all signed and left the Union hall, I sat at the telephone and called the worker-comrades in all the enterprises about the success of our negotiations, about the acceptance of our demands, and advised everyone to stay at their jobs until evening.
-And in the evening the members of the Union Soviet made detailed reports about our collective victory....
+And in the evening they lost the possibility of intervening effectively at times of popular uprisings and revolution.